 When To Switch

-The interesting extra twist to this variant of Blackjack is knowing when to ‘switch’.
-The trick is to work out not just which hand is better in relation to the dealer’s up card, but which combination of two hands will stand up better.
+The interesting extra twist to this variant of Blackjack is, knowing when to ‘switch.’
+The trick is to work out not just which hand is better then the dealer’s up card, but which combination of two hands will stand up better.

 Remember that you have to place the same bet on both hands, so it’s not wise to build one winning hand at the expense of the other.
-The aim of switching is to create two strong hands.
+Switching aims to create two strong hands.

 That said it is wise to switch to a stronger winner.
 For example, if your two hands value at 18 and 14 you could switch to 19 and 13.
 There’s not much in it between the 13 and 14, but 19 is much stronger than 18.